learn-co-curriculum/phase-1-algorithms-big-o-examples/README.md

-If you were to chart this on a graph, where the x-axis represents the number of elements and the y-axis represents the units of work that your computer has to do, they would follow the green line on the graph below:
+If you were to chart this on a graph, where the x-axis represents the number of elements and the y-axis represents the units of work that your computer has to do, our `findSock` algorithm's time complexity would follow the green line on the graph below:

 ![Big O Times Graph](https://curriculum-content.s3.amazonaws.com/phase-1/phase-1-algorithms-big-o/big-o-graph.png)

 These are four common Big O formulas you'll see (there are others out there, but these cover many common scenarios).
-Here are some examples:
+Here are some examples with regards to time
+complexity:

 | Big O    | Name        | Example                                     |
 | -------- | ----------- | ------------------------------------------- |